 Solo 401(k) Contribution Limits

-The solo retirement plan is unique in that it allows you to invest in two ways: as the business owner or employer and as the employee.
+The solo retirement plan is unique because it allows you to invest in two ways: as the business owner or employer and as the employee.

 As the employer, you are allowed to make a “profit-sharing” contribution.
 This contribution can be up to 25% of your (the employer’s) net income.
 (Net profit minus self-employment tax and contributions).
-Keep in mind that there is a limit on how much you can contribute based on your compensation/income (in 2020, the compensation limit is $285,000).
+Remember that there is a limit on how much you can contribute based on your compensation/income.

 As the employer, you contribute an additional 25% of your income ($100,000 x .25), which equals $25,000.